Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

 ...
 ```

-Before moving on to execute our first DSC resource, it's helpful to have a completion script registered.
-Having a completion script in your profile allows you to easily perform tab-completions when using the CLI from a command-line shell, like PowerShell.
-The following example illustrates how you can add a completion script in a PowerShell profile:
+You now know how you can ask the CLI for help, but what about DSC resources in general?
+Before looking at a DSC resource and run it, it will be helpful to have a completion script registered.
+A completion script allows you to easily perform so called tab-completions when using the CLI from a command-line shell, like PowerShell.
+The following steps demonstrates how you can add a completion script in a PowerShell profile:

 1. Open a PowerShell session.
 2. Execute `dsc completer powershell | clip` to add the completion script to the clipboard.
 3. Run `Invoke-Item $Profile` to open the PowerShell profile.
 4. Paste the clipboard content into the PowerShell profile file and save it.

+{{< callout icon="star" >}}
+  Try out this exercise yourself by adding the completion script to your profile.
+{{< /callout >}}

-Depending on the PowerShell version that you've added the completion script, whenever you start typing in `dsc`, you can press tab to display the available commands to go through.
+Depending on the version of PowerShell you are using, once you have added the completion script, you can start typing `dsc` and press the Tab key to cycle through the available commands.

 ## Executing Your First DSC Resource

+To run your first DSC resource, you need to understand what a DSC resource is.
+A DSC resource allows you to define the desired state of a specific part of your system and ensures it remains in that state.
+The logic behind a DSC resource can be written in any programming language, such as a bash script, a .NET application, or a CLI written in Rust.
+As long as the tool you create follows certain schema semantics, it can be used as a DSC resource.

-To execute your first DSC resource, you first need to know what resources are currently available.
+Now you know what a DSC resource is, you need to know how to find them.
 To do so, you can use the `dsc resource list` command.
-What this command will do in the background, is the following:
+What the command will do in the background is the following:

 1. It searches the `resourcePath` setting for additional directories.
 2. It appends the known `PATH` environment variable to the `resourcePath`.